ipfs-rust/npm-rust-ipfs-dep/README.md

 npx aegir release --type prerelease --preid '' --dist-tag next --no-lint --no-test --no-build --no-docs
 ```

-This publishes to the "next" tag meaning that the current "latest" version of `go-ipfs-dep` will remain the same.
+This publishes to the "next" tag meaning that the current "latest" version of `rust-ipfs-dep` will remain the same.

 ### Publish a Release to npm